fond-of/spryker-stock-api/README.md

 ## API

-Update stock of a concrete product.
+Update stock of a concrete product. `quantity` and `stock_type` are mandatory fields.

 ##### PATCH /api/rest/stocks/{sku}